 Check the guide to benefits that came with your Bank of America credit card to see which types of travel insurance are included.
 The guide will also show coverage amounts and other details on each of your travel insurance benefits.

 The Bank of America® Travel Rewards credit card counts as travel everything from airfare, hotel reservations and car rentals to toll fares, tickets to tourist attractions, and rideshare services.
 Travel-related goods and services must be categorized with an eligible merchant category code to count as a travel purchase.
-A merchant category code is assigned by the major credit card networks to each purchase based on the merchant’s or service’s line of business.… read full answer
+A merchant category code is assigned by the major credit card networks to each purchase based on the merchant’s or service’s line of business.

 What Counts as Travel for Bank of America Travel Rewards?

-The Bank of America Travel Rewards credit card does not have trip cancellation insurance.
-The Bank of America Travel Rewards credit card does come with some travel perks, such as rental car insurance, a 0% foreign transaction fee and emergency card replacement, but no trip cancellation coverage.
+The Bank of America Travel Rewards credit card may offer trip cancellation insurance as part of the Visa Signature benefits, but it is not guaranteed.
+Bank of America does not disclose any specific information regarding the card’s travel insurance benefits.
+However, the Bank of America Travel Rewards credit card certainly comes with some travel perks, such as 0% foreign transaction fees and emergency card replacement.